therahulprasad/spiders/README.md

-# Crawler :panda_face:
+# spiders
-A configurable and easy to use web crawler
+An easily configurable and easy to use web crawler.

 ### Features
 1. Indefinitely crawls can crawl till end condition is met